omertug/omertug/README.md

 ### Hi there 👋 I'm Ömer
-I am a Bsuiness Analyst.
+I am a Business Analyst.
 I can describe myself as a person who is personal and professional, extremely curious, and focused on lifelong learning in all aspects of life.

 I love investigating and solving complex SQL queries.
 Here I will try to give examples of these queries.